 Qualification and certification of software-reliant safety-critical cyber-physical systems has increasingly become a challenge: 70% of embedded software system errors are introduced during requirements and architecture design, while 80% are found during system integration or later, resulting in exponentially growing rework and qualification costs.
 This is due to mismatched assumptions between the embedded system software components, the distributed hardware platform, and the physical system [read more].
 Using traditional means, system integration becomes high risk, and system evolution (lifecycle support) becomes expensive and results in rapidly outdated components.
 System engineers do not have insight, until late in the process, into critical system characteristics such as

-Advances in architecture research in the 1990s has led to an opportunity to address this industry problem through an architecture-centric model-based engineering approach.
+Advances in architecture research in the 1990s has led to an opportunity to address this industry problem through an approach to software architecture called model-based engineering.
 Aerospace industry sponsored the development of the Architecture Analysis & Design Language (AADL) under the auspices of SAE International.
 The standard was developed under technical leadership by the SEI and originally published in 2004, with revisions in 2009 and 2012, based on feedback from users.The AADL standard suite includes extensions to address specific needs for fault modeling, modeling of ARINC653 partitioned architectures, integration of data models, requirements, and code generation.
 The SEI also developed an open source tool set for AADL with analysis capabilities for multiple quality attribute dimensions.

 To see more detailed information on AADL, click here.